 Medical doctors (M.D.), doctors of osteopathy (D.O.), and clinical psychologists are authorized to complete the form.
 The doctor must also be licensed in the United States or its territories.
-The doctor filling out the form must have examined the applicant.
+The doctor filling out the form must have conducted at least one in-person examination of the applicant.
 The doctor does not need any special training or authorization to complete the form.

 When do I have to submit the N-648?

 The N-648 should be submitted with your N-400 application.
 The officer will decide whether to accept the form on the day of the interview.
 If the form is not accepted, you will have to decide whether to try to do the interview in English, but you can have the form revised by his/her doctor before the second interview.